stanislawbartkowski/javahotel/README.md

 All input data are stored in data/test1 ... data/testn directories and corresponding MainTest{N} main composite.

-In order to run the example one has to create data/conf/hbase-site.xml property file with access data to BigInsights cluster.
+In order to run the example one has to create data/conf/hbase-site.xml property file with connection parameters to BigInsights cluster.

 The MainSalesData composite and data/salesdata implements an example described in http://www.ibm.com/developerworks/library/bd-bigsqlhbase1/ article.
 The data/salesdata directory should contain SLS_SALES_FACT.10p.txt extracted from IBD-1687A_Data.zip sample data file.